facebookresearch/ELF/rts/README.md

 Self-play
 -------------
+For game_MC:
-Run `./minirts selfplay` for a simple self-play between two rule-based AIs.
+Run `./minirts selfplay` for a simple self-play between two identical rule-based AIs (SimpleAI).
 Use switch `--seed [num]` to change the initial game seed, which affects the initial quantities and locations of buildings and units for each player.
+Run `./minirts selfplay2` for a self-play between different AIs.
+Player 1 utilizes hit-and-run strategy and is significantly stronger than player 0(SimpleAI).

+For game_CF:
+Run `./minirts flag_selfplay` for a simple selfplay of Capture the Flag game.

+For game_TD:
+Run `./minirts td_simple --max_tick 3000` for a simple Tower Defense game.

 Visualization
 -------------